in ,

 This is generally equivalent to a gap of 2 to 4 weeks of Ozempic.

-Stopping and restarting Ozempic after 3 months: |
+Stopping and restarting Ozempic after 3 months:

 If you have been off for more than 3 months, you should restart using 0.25 mg per week for 4 weeks followed by 0.5 mg per week for 4 weeks, and then 1 mg.

-Stopped Ozempic for more than 4 weeks but less than 3 months: |
+Stopped Ozempic for more than 4 weeks but less than 3 months:

 If you have stopped Ozempic for more than 4 weeks but less than 3 months, and you were on 0.5 mg when you stopped, you should restart at a dose of 0.25 mg per week for 4 weeks and then 0.5 mg.

-If you have stopped Ozempic for more than 4 weeks but less than 3 months, and you were on a 1 mg dose weekly, when you stopped, ideally you should restart at a dose of 0.25 mg per week for 4 weeks and then 0.5 mg.
+If you have stopped Ozempic for more than 4 weeks but less than 3 months, and you were on a 1 mg dose weekly, when you stopped, ideally, you should restart at a dose of 0.25 mg per week for 4 weeks and then 0.5 mg.

 However, you may restart at a dose of 0.5 mg weekly if you had no side effects previously.

-Alternatively, a safer option is to restart at a dose of 0.25 mg weekly for 2 weeks and then increase the dose after 2 weeks (instead of 4 weeks) and to 1 mg after 4 weeks.
+Alternatively, a safer option is to restart at a dose of 0.25 mg weekly for 2 weeks and then increase the dose after 2 weeks (instead of 4 weeks) to 1 mg after 4 weeks.

-Stopped Ozempic and Retarting it After 6 months: |
+Stopped Ozempic and restarting Ozempic after 6 months:

 If you have stopped Ozempic for a duration of more than 6 months, you should restart at a dose of 0.25 mg per week for 4 weeks and then 0.5 mg.